Individual Savings Accounts (ISAs) and Self-Invested Personal Pensions (SIPPs) are two of the cornerstones of any long-term savings strategy.

 Stocks & Shares ISAs vs SIPPs: when do you need your money?

 ISAs: Money saved in an ISA can be accessed at any time, although if you’ve taken out a fixed term cash ISA an interest penalty could apply.
 Some ISA accounts are now flexible, which allows you to withdraw and replace money.
 If your ISA account is flexible and you need short term access to your savings, you can take the money out, and providing you replace it within the same tax year, you won’t lose your tax advantages.
+Please note that this flexible access does not apply to the new Lifetime ISA.

 However, you still cannot access your pension until the age of 55 under normal circumstances (and the minimum withdrawal age will rise in the future).
 So a SIPP is for retirement savings – it’s not for school fees or future mortgage deposits.